-On Tuesday, the City of West Hollywood celebrated its 27th anniversary as an independent city.
-Although the municipality is one of the youngest in Los Angeles County, the town from which the city sprang—originally a settlement for railroad workers—dates back to 1896.
+On Nov.
+29, West Hollywood celebrates its 30th anniversary as an independent, incorporated city.
+Although the municipality is one of the youngest in Los Angeles County, the town from which the city sprang -- originally a settlement for railroad workers -- dates back to 1896.

 Early descriptions of "The Cahuenga," situated at the base of the Hollywood Hills, praised the area's fitness for agriculture.
 "One of the most attractive sections of Southern California, comparatively free from frost," the Los Angeles Times wrote of the area in 1897.
 "Here a specialty is made of raising winter vegetables for shipment to the East and North.
 Lemons are also successfully raised here."
 Originally settled by L.A.'s indigenous Tongva people, and later part of Rancho La Brea and Rancho Rodeo de las Aguas, the Cahuenga Valley was sparsely settled as the turn of the twentieth century approached.